 This Raspberry Pi project course will show you how to integrate a variety of components into a gadget that I call "The Bench Computer".

-Using your own Bench Computer, you will be able to control any device and appliance on your electronics work bench.
-Or, your kitchen, desk, entertainment system, and even your home!
+With the Bench Computer, you will be able to control any device and appliance on your electronics work bench, like turn on and off your bench lights, soldering iron and fume extractor.

 The Bench Computer provides a great framework on which you can build your own home automation projects.
 I have designed it to help you get started!